Skip to Content

 City staff and the Board of Public Works acknowledged one error: earlier the city had declared that one resurfacing project had not triggered HLA.
 Upon appeal the city found that the nearly half-mile resurfacing actually did trigger HLA.
 For this resurfaced area, the city now plans to repair broken sidewalks that the city found to be a “severe impediment” to wheelchair access.

-In another appeal, a technical error (one appeal was omitted from the meeting agenda) prevented the board from voting to deny all three appeals.
-For that project, Public Works rejected two appeals, and expects to consider the third at a future meeting.
+For another project, a technical error (one appeal was omitted from the meeting agenda) prevented the board from voting to deny all three appeals.
+There, Public Works rejected two appeals, and expects to consider the third at a future meeting.

 One can’t help but wonder at the lengths that the city will go to to NOT do road improvements that are popular with voters, will make streets safer, and are relatively inexpensive.
 What is the disconnect between the city and its residents?